Byton’s car of the future will be a ‘next-gen smart device’

 “As soon as we go to autonomous driving mode, we can do a lot of things with our time in the car, for example watch a movie or make a video call at work,” Kirchert added.
 “But even in the next few years, when drivers have to drive themselves, this will still generate completely new experiences — just imagine having big-screen navigation.”

 So there you have it — cars as we know them are on the way out.
-They will soon be giant extensions of our smartphones, albeit ones that are capable of transporting us hundreds of miles on a single charge.
+They will soon be giant extensions of our smartphones, albeit capable of transporting us hundreds of miles on a single charge.

 “Our cars are really tailor-made for the nineties-plus generation,” Kirchert said.
 “That’s a digital generation that grows up using a smartphone from childhood.
 And they want their car to be a smart device.”